Our Observatory & Telescopes

 Our Observatory

-Located under southern Australian skies, our backyard observatory is under dark skies in the state of NSW, Australia.
+Located under Australian night skies, our backyard observatory is under dark skies in the state of NSW, Australia.
 We are currently touring the Australian outback with our portable astrophotography telescope looking for dark skies to photograph the universe.

 The Telescope

+The primary imaging telescope (the one used to take photos) is a customised 305mm (12-inch diameter) Newtonian reflector telescope with a fast photographic f/ratio of f/5.
+When teamed with a Multi-Purpose Coma Corrector (MPCC) from Baader this telescope is ideal for deep-sky photography.
+The telescope made by GSO Optical was supplied by The Binocular & Telescope Shop as a dobsonian telescope.
+I then took the optical tube assembly and modified it to better suit astrophotography.
+The modifications consisted of improving the telescope's image contrast by installing light baffles inside the telescope tube which improved the contrast tremendously, both visually and photographically.
+Other modifications included stopping stray light from entering the telescope around the focuser mount and especially the primary mirror mount.
 The final extreme modification required the telescope optics to be moved 48.5 mm closer together so that an attached camera and its adapters would reach the telescope's prime focus plane.
 I did this by shortening the optical tube length and remounting the primary mirror mount.
 There was little choice as the primary mirror mount also fits over the end of the telescope tube, like a structural lid, cutting 48.5mm off of the tube length was the only choice aside from resorting to another mirror mount.
+The primary telescope was then fitted with a 2-inch Crayford-style focuser that has a 10:1 micro-focus adjustment and 2-inch camera adapter.
+Perfect focus is achieved using a Bahintov Mask.

 Our Observatory Telescope for astrophotography work